Harry-Heath/Unity-Lattice/README.md

 <br/>

 ## Known issues
-* Writing the amount of stretch and squish to vertex channel is currently disabled.
 * Meshes are being processed assuming they have position, normal and tangent data.
 If they don't have all 3 it may not behave correctly.

 ## Example